Travel Photography Gear

-The 70-200mm F4 is my wildlife photography lens.
-I don’t use it that often, and don’t bring it along on every trip either.
+The 100-400mm F4.5 is my wildlife photography lens, outdoor portraits, or to compress big mountain ranges.
+I don’t use it that often, and don’t bring it along on every trip.
 If weight is an issue, it’s usually the first to be left behind.

 But if I have a particular shot in mind that requires a telephoto, I’ll bring it.

-By adding a Sony 2X extension on it, I can up the range to 400mm (which is great for safari photography).
+By adding a Sony 1.4X teleconverter, I can increase the range to 560mm (which is nice for safari photography).

 For a long time, I only traveled with one camera.
-But as I began working professional photography gigs, I realized that a backup camera was a wise investment.
+But as I began getting hired for professional photography gigs, I realized that a backup camera was a wise investment.

-I’ve been using a GoPro since I started traveling 9 years ago.
+I’ve been using a GoPro since I started traveling ten years ago.
 I’ve owned almost all the models!
-Currently, I travel with the GoPro Hero 7.
+Currently, I travel with the GoPro Hero 9.

 GoPro cameras are great at capturing hands-free action or “b-roll” and you can attach them to almost anything.
 Plus, they are waterproof and shockproof!